ibm-cloud-docs/cephaas/block-volume-storage-cli-reference.md

 * [Optional] Specify the JSON Merge-Patch content for `host_update`.
 	* Flag: `--host-patch HOST-PATCH`

-* [Optional] Specify the name for the new host.
+* Name for the new host.
 Ensure that the new name is unique.
 	* Flag: `--name NAME`

 	If you do not specify a name for the new volume, the system generates a name which is a hyphenated list of randomly-selected words.
 	{: note}

+* API Endpoint in the URL form.
+	* Flag: `--url string`

 ### Map volume to a host
 {: #ic-sds-map-volume-to-host}